 Cesarean birth

-A caesarean section (c-section) is when the baby is delivered through a cut (incision) in the abdomen & uterus.
+A caesarean section (c-section) is when the baby is delivered through a cut/incision in the abdomen and uterus.
 It is a surgical procedure and is most commonly used in emergency situations to deliver the baby as quickly as possible.
 A c-section that occurs after labour has begun and is not planned is called an emergency caesarean.
 A c-section that is planned in advance and occurs prior to labour beginning is called an elective caesarean.
 In most cases a caesarean is carried out with an epidural or spinal block, where you are numbed from the waist down, and a support person can attend in theatre with you.
-In rare but very urgent emergencies a general anaesthetic (where you are put to sleep) is used and only a midwife can remain with you for support.
+In rare but very urgent emergencies, a general anaesthetic (where you are put to sleep) is used and only a midwife can remain with you for support.

 As a caesarean is abdominal surgery, there can be some complications during and afterwards.
 It is important to have a thorough discussion with your care providers prior to having a c-section.
 Complications can include: